Financial-Times/ft-api-client/README.md

 Sample usage for the ftApi node client
 ======================================
-To find out how to use the FT content API got to <https://developer.ft.com>
+To find out how to use the FT content API go to <https://developer.ft.com>

 Fetching a list of updated items from a specific point in time
 -------------
 This example will return a list of IDs

-	var ftApi = require('ft-api-client'),
+	var ftApi = require('ft-api-client');
-		apiKey = "XXXXXXXX";

 	// Fetch a list of the latest notifications form the CAPI function getNotifications () {
 		"use strict";
-		var config = {}, // Config to be used when the request is made initConfig = {}, // Config to be used when the object is initialised notificationsFetcher;

-		// Config can be set when a new GetChangesFromCapi object is created or when the request is made
-		// The 'apiKey' and the 'since' date are required. initConfig.apiKey					= apiKey; // Required, your API key
+		// The 'apiKey' and the 'since' date are required. var config = {
+				apiKey: "XXXXX",
+				since: '2013-01-14T11:40:00z' // Required should be in ISO format };

+		// Optional parameters which override the defaults
-		//initConfig.aggregateResponse		= true; Optional, set by default: Combine all the responses into an array and return them when 'loadComplete' fires
+		//initConfig.aggregateResponse		= true; Optional, set by true default: Combine all the responses into an array and return them when 'notificationsLoadComplete' fires
 		//initConfig.apiDomain				= 'api.ft.com'; // Optional, set by default: The domain for the CAPI
 		//initConfig.itemNotificationsPath	= '/content/notifications/v1/items'; // Optional, set by default
 		//initConfig.apiUpdateDelay			= 125; // Optional, set by default: Time in ms between requests, used to control the speed of comms to the API
-		//config.limit						= 20; // Optional, set by default: The number of items returned per request
+		//config.limit						= 200; // Optional, set by default: The number of items returned per request

-		notificationsFetcher = new ftApi.notifications.GetChangesFromCapi(initConfig);

-		// The since date is required, should be in ISO format config.since = '2012-12-19T13:00:00z'; // Required

-		// Get a list of modified articles from the CAPI notificationsFetcher.fetchItems(config);
+		// Get a list of modified articles from the CAPI ftApi.notifications.fetchItems(config);

-		// A 'notificationsRequestComplete' event is fired after each request to the API notificationsFetcher.on('notificationsRequestComplete', function (notifications) {
+		// A 'notificationsRequestComplete' event is fired after each request to the API ftApi.notifications.on('notificationsRequestComplete', function (notificationsList) {
-			console.log('Notifcations request complete');
+			console.log('notificationsRequestComplete');
 		});

-		// When all requests have complete a 'loadComplete' is fired notificationsFetcher.on('loadComplete', function (aggregatedResponse) {
+		// A 'notificationsLoadComplete' event is fired after all the requests have been made ftApi.notifications.on('notificationsLoadComplete', function (aggregatedResponse) {
-			// aggregateResponse = {
-			//	resultsList: [] A list of objects where each object is a reso=ponse object form the CAPI
-			//	totalResults: Int: The number of results, there may be a mismatch
-			// }
-			console.log(aggregatedResponse.resultsList.length, "of", aggregatedResponse.totalResults);

-			// Flatten the list of notifcations returned from the API using the helper method from apiUtils var requestList = ftApi.utils.flattenNotificationsResponse(aggregatedResponse.resultsList);
-			console.log(aggregatedResponse);
-			getApiData(requestList);
+			console.log('notificationsLoadComplete');
 		});

-		// A request error of any sort emit a 'requestError' event notificationsFetcher.on('requestError', function (request) {
+		// A request error of any sort emit a 'requestError' event ftApi.notifications.on('requestError', function (request) {
 			console.log(request);
 		});